Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/c_cft_introduction_vms/_index.md

 ## Installed directories

-Once you install a product, the following sub-directories are installed.
+Once you install a product, the following sub- directories are installed.

 - [.CFT.HOME] contents files of the product.
 - [.CFT.RUNTIME] contents mainly configuration files and executables.